Wayne Terryberry M.A. - Past-President Ontario Trails, Manager Outdoor Lands and Programs McMaster University.

 When not on the trail, working on his farm or teaching, Wayne sits on the Hamilton Conservation Authority advisory board, the Cootes to Escarpment Eco-Park System management committee, the Hamilton Burlington Mountain Bike Association board, the Grand River Watershed Trails Committee board, and chairs the Hamilton Burlington Trails Council.

-Brian Anderson - Roads Specialist, The Frank Cowan Company, Past Senior Municipal Supervisor, Ontario Ministry of Transportation.
+Brian Anderson - Roads Specialist, Intact Public Entities Inc., Past Senior Municipal Supervisor, Ontario Ministry of Transportation.

-This year, Brian joined the Frank Cowan Company as their Road Specialist.
-Brian’s role is to provide Frank Cowan Company clients with assistance for such things as: confirmation of compliance with the Ontario Traffic Manuals; confirmation that the municipality's practices, procedures and policies are in compliance with Ontario Regulation 239/02 Minimum Maintenance Standards; or technical advice on other road maintenance issues
+Brian’s role is to provide Intact Public Entities clients with assistance for such things as confirmation of compliance with the Ontario Traffic Manuals; confirmation that the municipality’s practices, procedures, and policies are in compliance with Ontario Regulation 239/02 Minimum Maintenance Standards; or technical advice on other road

-Prior to joining Frank Cowan Company, Brian has worked for both urban and rural municipalities plus he has worked for the Ministry of Transportation and the Ontario Good Roads Association where he provided guidance and technical advice to municipalities regarding road maintenance and construction.
+Prior to joining Intact Public Entities, Brian worked for both urban and rural municipalities, the Ministry of Transportation, and the Ontario Good Roads Association.
+While at OGRA he provided guidance and technical advice to municipalities regarding road maintenance and construction.

 Jeff Jackson, Ph.D. - Algonquin College, Direct Bearing Inc.